-While it is paramount for students to gain knowledge of the crucial vocabulary, elements, and a range of technical skills to participate in the arts, it is important to remember that technical skills and vocabulary are in service to the Standards for Artistic Practice outlined in this framework.
+While it is paramount for students to gain knowledge of the crucial vocabulary, elements, and a range of technical skills to participate in the arts, it is important to remember that technical skills and vocabulary are in service to the Standards for Artistic Practice outlined in this Framework.
 Students should learn to read western musical notation, for example, because this knowledge will help them select, analyze, and interpret artistic works for presentation.
-They should learn about elements of visual arts because these concepts can help students to perceive and analyze artistic
+They should learn about elements of visual arts because these concepts can help speak and write precisely by introducing them to the technical vocabulary in the arts: jazz, choreography,